mbforbes/py-pomdp/README.md

 ### Loading

-The following code shows example usage with the POMDP 'Voicemail' (modified 'tiger room') scenario described by Jason Williams in [this paper](http://research.microsoft.com/pubs/160935/williams2007csl.pdf).
+The following code shows example usage with the POMDP 'voicemail' (modified 'tiger room') scenario described by Jason Williams in [this paper](http://research.microsoft.com/pubs/160935/williams2007csl.pdf).
 All relevant files are provided in the `examples/` directory.

 ```python
 import numpy as np